awguzman/Sleeper-Dynasty-Assistant/README.md

 ### Draft Tools
 - **Dynasty Draft Board**: A sortable and filterable table showing dynasty rankings (ECR), player age, and ownership status.
-- **Draft Tiers Visualization**: An interactive chart that groups players into statistically-derived tiers based on their ECR, Best, and Worst ranks.
+- **Draft Tiers Visualization**: An interactive chart that groups players into statistically distinct tiers based on their ECR, Best, and Worst ranks.
 This helps identify value drop-offs at each position.
+- **Dynasty Trade Values**: Side-by-side, scrollable tables displaying player trade values for each position.

 ### In-Season Tools
 - **Weekly Projections**: A table displaying weekly positional rankings, ECR, and start/sit grades to help with lineup decisions.